-ENGL 1010 Honors English Composition I 3 credits A composition course in argumentative writing, including invention, organization, style, and revision.
+ENGL 1010 Honors English Composition I 3 credits

+A composition course in argumentative writing, including invention, organization, style, and revision.
 Critical reading and thinking will be addressed through students' writing.
 Research skills and documentation will be introduced.
-NO

-ENGL 1020 Honors English Composition II 3 credits A composition course emphasizing documented critical writing, based on an introduction to fiction, drama, and poetry.
 NO open enrollment.
 Students may be selected on basis of ACT of 24 or higher, or faculty referral.

+ENGL 1020 Honors English Composition II 3 credits

+A composition course emphasizing documented critical writing, based on an introduction to fiction, drama, and poetry.
+NO open enrollment.
+Students may be selected on basis of ACT of 24 or higher, or faculty referral.
 (Prerequisite: ENGL 1010, or referral)

-ENGL 1111 Writing Laboratory 1 credit The course is adapted to the individual needs of the student to aid him/her in achieving satisfactory competency in written communication and word processing skills.
+ENGL 1111 Writing Laboratory 1 credit

+The course is adapted to the individual needs of the student to aid him/her in achieving satisfactory competency in written communication and word processing skills.
 The student may repeat the course.
-F, S, Su